The Land of Sinim

 This book is about the consequences of that assumption—not the narrow textual question of what Isaiah meant, but the far larger question of what happened when millions of Americans believed that China occupied a special place in God’s plan for the world, and acted on that belief for more than a century.

-The argument is simple to state, though its implications are not.
-America’s relationship with China has been shaped, from its earliest days to the present, by a conviction, remarkably persistent, that China is destined for transformation along American lines.
-This conviction originated in the Protestant missionary movement of the nineteenth century, was institutionalized through an extraordinary infrastructure of hospitals, universities, and religious organizations, survived the trauma of Communist revolution and the cynicism of Nixonian realpolitik, was secularized into the bipartisan “engagement” consensus of the post–Cold War era, and persists today even amid its apparent collapse.
-The current era of hostility—tariff wars, technology restrictions, military posturing, and bipartisan rhetoric about a “new Cold War”—burns as hot as it does precisely because it represents not a rational adjustment of strategic calculations but the shattering of what was, at bottom, a quasi-religious faith.
+That premise originated in the Protestant missionary movement of the nineteenth century.
+It was institutionalized through an extraordinary infrastructure of hospitals, universities, and religious organizations.
+It survived the trauma of Communist revolution and the cynicism of Nixonian realpolitik.
+It was secularized into the bipartisan “engagement” consensus of the post–Cold War era.
+It persists today even amid its apparent collapse.
+The current hostility—tariff wars, technology restrictions, military posturing, bipartisan rhetoric about a “new Cold War”—has a rational core: a rising power, a shifting balance, the ordinary friction of a challenged hegemon.
+But it burns at a temperature the strategic ledger cannot explain—the heat not of a calculation revised but of a faith shattered.

-To understand why America’s current hostility toward China carries such emotional force—why it sounds less like strategic competition and more like the rage of a rejected suitor—we need to understand the faith that preceded it.
-We need to trace the pipeline that ran from seminary to mission field to diplomatic post to think tank.
-We need to see how the vocabulary of salvation became the vocabulary of modernization, how the vocabulary of modernization became the vocabulary of democratization, how the vocabulary of democratization became the vocabulary of liberalization, and how each translation preserved the essential structure while disguising the origin.
-We need to understand why, even now, when no one in Washington frames the relationship in religious terms, the emotional architecture of the relationship remains that of a missionary enterprise confronting the apostasy of its most important convert.
+That hostility sounds less like strategic competition than like the rage of a rejected suitor.
+A pipeline ran from seminary to mission field to diplomatic post to think tank, and at every junction the vocabulary was translated: salvation became modernization, modernization became democratization, democratization became liberalization—and perhaps liberalization is becoming universalization.
+Each translation preserved the structure while disguising the origin.
+Today no one in Washington frames the relationship as a project of conversion.16 But the emotional architecture remains that of a missionary enterprise confronting the apostasy of its most important convert.

 I write this from a particular vantage point.
 I grew up in a Three-Self Patriotic Movement church in China—the very institution the Communist Party created in the 1950s to replace foreign missionary Christianity.
 My mother is a retired evangelist who preached in registered and unregistered churches alike during the relatively open years of the early 2000s, before the constraints later closed in.
 I now live in Japan, where I have seen aging Japanese congregations struggling to attend services, Mandarin sermons in Chinese-speaking churches delivered by Korean pastors, and the growth of American-led international churches in Tokyo’s expatriate neighborhoods.
 The three outcomes of the missionary impulse that this book traces—the Korean success, the Japanese resistance, the Chinese persistence—are not abstractions to me.
 They are the landscape of my Sundays.
 This proximity is a liability as well as a responsibility, and I have tried throughout to let the evidence advance the argument rather than the other way around.